-Exercises in class for the lectures on Qualitative analysis and Social Network analysis have to be handed-in.
-Students can only pass the individual assignment if they submit their exercises in Canvas.
+Exercises in class for the lectures on L06 Urban Water Management, L07 Transportation planning and management, L08 Waste planning and management, L10 Qualitative analysis, L11 Multi-stakeholder theories and methods and L13 Social Network analysis have to be handed in.
+Students can only pass the group project and the individual assignment if they submit their exercises in Canvas.
 The submission is individual.
-The exercises will not be evaluated but, if asked, feedback can be provided by the specific lecturers.
+The exercises will not be evaluated but a good example can be made available and, if asked, feedback can be provided by the specific lecturers.
+Furthermore, a lecture to clarify doubts about the exercises related to the individual assignment is scheduled.
+You will have 4 weekdays to submit your exercises.